Blog posts

 Published:

-In this part of the notes, we will focus on the properties of moduli spaces.
+In this part of the notes, we focus on the properties of moduli spaces.
 The guiding philosophy behind moduli theory is that

 The moduli of a geometric object completely determine the object itself.
-In birational geometry, one of the central theme is that the geometry of a variety is largely governed by the curves and divisors it contains.
+In birational geometry, one of the central themes is that the geometry of a variety is largely governed by the curves and divisors it contains.

 1 minute read